MyFeed Personalized Content

 Allergies and the Immune System

 Did you know that allergies are linked to the immune system?
-Most of the time when your child has an allergy, it is a result of his or her immune system reacting to a false alarm.
+Most of the time when children have an allergy, it is a result of his or her immune system reacting to a false alarm.

 Your Child’s Immune System